X-Men (film): Cast

-Additionally, Shawn Ashmore appeared in a minor role as Bobby Drake / Iceman, a mutant student at Xavier's School for Gifted Youngsters who takes a liking to Rogue.
+Additionally, Shawn Ashmore portrays Bobby Drake / Iceman, a mutant student at Xavier's School for Gifted Youngsters who takes a liking to Rogue.
 His powers include generating ice.

-David Hayter, Stan Lee, and Tom DeSanto make cameo appearances.
-George Buza, the voice of Beast in X-Men: The Animated Series, appeared as the truck driver who drops Rogue off at the bar at which Wolverine fights.
-Other cameo appearances include Sumela Kay as Kitty Pryde, Katrina Florece as Jubilee, Donald MacKinnon as a young Piotr Rasputin / Colossus sketching a picture in one scene, and Alexander Burton as John Allerdyce / Pyro.
-Shawn Roberts also made a cameo appearance in the opening of the film as Rogue's first boyfriend.
-Kevin Feige initially had a cameo as a Weapon X tech, but his scenes did not make the final cut of the film.
+Cameo appearances include X-Men co-creator Stan Lee as a hot dog vendor, screenwriter David Hayter and story writer/executive producer Tom DeSanto as police officers on Ellis Island, and George Buza, the voice of Beast in X-Men: The Animated Series (1992–1997), as the truck driver who drops Rogue off at the bar at which Wolverine fights.
+Other minor roles include Sumela Kay as Kitty Pryde, Katrina Florece as Jubilee, Donald MacKinnon as Piotr Rasputin / Colossus, and Alexander Burton as John Allerdyce / Pyro.
+Shawn Roberts portrays David, Rogue's first boyfriend.
+Associate producer Kevin Feige appeared as a Weapon X technician, but his cameo did not make the final cut of the film.